 Despite what you might think looking at today’s world where most communication between people happens in the written form, Language (with a capital “L”) is a spoken phenomenon.
 In fact, around half of the languages on the planet today remain unwritten.
 And for the majority of human history, they were only spoken.

 So, despite what it might seem like, writing is only a pale representation of language, not the real thing.
 And since you only have so much time on your hands, why not pour your efforts into acquiring the genuine form.
+Achieve fluency faster by realizing that this is the purpose of a language.

 The customary approach says that four basic skills make up your language knowledge: listening, speaking, reading, writing.
 But that’s not to say that they’re all equally important.
 We already discussed why oral tradition is the most natural mode for any language.
 And since your learning goal most likely has to do with the ability to effectively communicate, speaking becomes vital.